jeroenr/debloy/README.md

 [![endorse](http://api.coderwall.com/jeroenr/endorsecount.png)](http://coderwall.com/jeroenr)

-# deb_deploy
+# debloy

-deb_deploy is a capistrano plugin to facilitate the deployment of debian packages (inspired by supply_drop).
+debloy is a capistrano plugin to facilitate the deployment of debian packages (inspired by supply_drop).
 It works by simply copying (using rsync, or scp) your debian packages to your servers and installing them through the package manager

 ### Installation

-    gem install deb_deploy
+    gem install debloy

 or with Bundler

-    gem 'deb_deploy'
+    gem 'debloy'

 ### Tasks

-    cap deb:bootstrap
+    cap debloy:bootstrap

 This sets up the environment for dpkg or apt deployment, depending on your configuration.

-    cap deb:deploy
+    cap debloy

 This deploys the debian packages on the target servers.

-    cap deb:teardown
+    cap debloy:teardown

 Cleans up the environment.